nordcloud/serverless-mocha-plugin/README.md

 If no function names are passed to mocha-run, all tests are run from the test/ directory

+The default timeout for tests is 6 seconds.
+In case you need to apply a different timeout, that can be done in the test file using using this.timeout(milliseconds) in the define, after, before or it -blocks.

 ### Using own template for a test file

 If you'd like to use your own template for a generated test file, create a sls-mocha-plugin-template.ejs file